Maharamau

 Maharamau (also pronounced Mahra Mau) is a small village in the Sikandarpur Karan block of Unnao district, Uttar Pradesh, India.
 As of 2011, its population was 550 in 106 households.
 It has one primary school and no healthcare facilities.

 Maharamau is known for its street dance programs that engage the whole village.
 Agriculture is the main income source of the village.
 The major problems that the locals face usually involve electrification, transportation, and water facilities.

 Location

-The nearest railway stations to Maharamau are Bijapur and Rawat Pur Tikauli, and the village can be reached by car from Unnao.
+The nearest railway stations to Maharamau are Bighapur and Rawat Pur Tikauli, and the village can be reached by car from Unnao.
 Visitors can take a shared auto to Sikanderpur 'Karan', which is about 11.2 km away.
 The distance between Maharamau and Kanpur Central railway station is approximately 78 km, and Lucknow Airport is 100 km away.
-It has a post office at Nibai and a police station at Bijapur.
-The village is on the Ganga Katari river.
+It has a post office at Nibai and a police station at Bighapur.
+The village is on the Ganga Katari River.
 The postal code of the Maharamau village is 209827.